reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

-# Use notebooks to train a model in Microsoft Fabric
+# Exercise 4: Use notebooks to train a model in Microsoft Fabric

+### Estimated Duration: 45 minutes

 In this lab, we will use Microsoft Fabric to create a notebook and train a machine-learning model to predict customer churn.
 We will use Scikit-Learn to train the model and MLflow to track its performance.
 Customer churn is a critical business problem that many companies face, and predicting which customers are likely to churn can help companies retain their customers and increase revenue.
 By completing this lab, you will gain hands-on experience in machine learning and model tracking, and learn how to use Microsoft Fabric to create a notebook for your projects.

-This lab will take approximately **45** minutes to complete.
+## Lab objectives

+You will be able to complete the following tasks:

-## Create a lakehouse and upload files
+### Task 1: Create a lakehouse and upload files

 Using the same workspace, it's time to switch to the *Data science* experience in the portal.